GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 **Send custom message to other players**
 Send a custom message to other players in the lobby, with an automatic retry system if it hasn't been received.
 Use with the condition 'Message has been received' to know when the message has been properly processed by the host.

+**Send custom message to other players with a variable**
+Send a custom message to other players in the lobby containing a variable, with an automatic retry system if it hasn't been received.
+Use with the condition 'Message has been received' to know when the message has been properly processed by the host.

 **Player variable ownership**
 Change the player owning the variable.